cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 			- Approximately one month worth of data
 		- No demographic information
 			- age, gender, profession, location
-		- The data is partially is incomplete
-			- A few files have less than 30 distinct participants

 ## Phase 3: PROCESS